Can you believe that it is almost time to get out the seeds to start our spring gardens?

 Now, this is an idea called winter sowing.
 Here is a complete tutorial on how you go about doing this, but I’m going to give you a brief overview.

-Basically, you create miniature greenhouses from old milk cartons.
+You create miniature greenhouses from old milk cartons.
 You fill the cartons with soil and plant your seeds in the soil.

 From there, you make sure that you poke holes in the jug for proper drainage and that you water the soil thoroughly.